 Scope of practice

-RCTs provide counselling and psychotherapy for a wide range of mental health concerns: anxiety, depression, grief, trauma, relationship issues, life transitions, and more.
-They use evidence-based approaches like CBT, EMDR, solution-focused therapy, and narrative therapy.
+CCCs provide counselling and psychotherapy for a wide range of mental health concerns: anxiety, depression, grief, trauma, relationship issues, life transitions, and more.
+They use evidence-based therapeutic approaches like CBT, EMDR, solution-focused therapy, narrative therapy, and others.

-The key limitation compared to psychologists: RCTs cannot provide formal psychological diagnoses or administer standardized psychological tests.
-They can assess symptoms, develop treatment plans, and provide effective therapy, but if you need a diagnosis on paper (for disability claims, school accommodations, etc.), you’ll need a psychologist or psychiatrist for that piece.
+The key limitation compared to psychologists: CCCs cannot provide formal psychological diagnoses or administer standardised psychological tests.
+They can assess symptoms, develop treatment plans, and provide highly effective therapy.
+But if you need a diagnosis on paper (for disability claims, school accommodations, etc.), you'll need a psychologist or psychiatrist for that specific piece.
 Browse counsellors in Calgary.

 The regulation question

-ACTA regulation is relatively new in Alberta (the College was established under the Health Professions Act).
-This matters because regulation means standardized requirements, a public register you can check, a complaints process, and mandatory continuing education.
-Before ACTA, anyone could call themselves a “counsellor” in Alberta regardless of training.
-That’s changed.
-If someone is registered with ACTA, they’ve met rigorous standards.
+CCPA regulation is relatively new in Alberta (the College was established under the Health Professions Act).
+This is significant because regulation means standardised education requirements, a public register you can check, a complaints process, and mandatory continuing education.
+Before CCPA, anyone could call themselves a "counsellor" in Alberta regardless of training.
+Regulation has changed that.
+If someone is certified by CCPA, they've met rigorous standards.

 4. Registered social workers (RSW)